Author: midlifesnowbird

 --High top tables and chairs should be offset with a low top table and seating option to accommodate guests with physical limitations

---Comfortable cushions and outdoor pillows in good repair unless not necessary due to the type of outdoor furniture
+--Comfortable cushions in good repair unless not necessary due to the type of outdoor furniture

 --An outdoor rug if space and weather conditions allow for it